Type IIn Supernovae. I. Uniform Light-curve Characterization and a Bimodality in the Radiated Energy Distribution: Analysis

 In Figure~\ref{fig:bandLC}, we plot all the ensemble of GP light curves in each filter.
 In addition to the wide spread in peak brightness (\S\ref{sec:z}), the sample also spans a wide range of timescales.
-Despite the broad range in peak brightness and timescale, however, the population bifurcates into two clear light curve morphological groups: luminous events with slow temporal evolution, and fainter events with faster evolution, with the two groups separated around the median peak brightness in each filter (Figure~\ref{fig:bandP}).
-Hereafter, we refer these two sub-populations as ``luminous--slow'' and ``faint--fast'', and we note that few events reside between them.
+Despite the broad range in peak brightness and timescale, however, the population bifurcates into two clear light-curve morphological groups: luminous events with slow temporal evolution, and fainter events with faster evolution, with the two groups separated around the median peak brightness in each filter (Figure~\ref{fig:bandP}).
+Hereafter, we refer to these two subpopulations as ``luminous--slow'' and ``faint--fast,'' and we note that few events reside between them.

 When normalized at peak (right panels of Figure~\ref{fig:bandLC}), the timescale is better visualized, revealing a mostly continuous distribution on the rise of the light curve, and a wide, bimodal spread on the decline, exhibiting the fast and slow groups noted above.
-We note that the broad-lined SLSNe-II show a similar light curve morphology to the luminous--slow SNe~IIn.
-In addition, there is an unoccupied region in duration below the shortest timescale of the faint--fast SNe~IIn of $\lesssim14$ days (above the 50\% of peak flux; see \S\ref{sec:time}).
+We note that the broad-lined SLSNe-II show a light-curve morphology similar to that of the luminous--slow SNe~IIn.
+In addition, there is an unoccupied region in duration below the shortest timescale of the faint--fast SNe~IIn of $\lesssim15$ days (above the 50\% of peak flux; see \S\ref{sec:time}).

 In Figure~\ref{fig:bolLC}, we plot the bolometric and optical light curves.
 As in the filter light curves (Figure~\ref{fig:bandLC}), the same two light-curve morphologies are evident, roughly separated around the median peak luminosities of $2\times10^{43}$\,erg\,s$^{-1}$ (bolometric) and $10^{43}$\,erg\,s$^{-1}$ (optical), respectively (Figure~\ref{fig:bolP}).
-We expand the analysis of the light curve morphology in \S\ref{sec:temp}, where we construct a light curve template for each morphological group.
+We expand the analysis of the light-curve morphology in \S\ref{sec:temp}, where we construct a light-curve template for each morphological group.